-Skill/ Experience Area Description Director Nominees Possessing Highly Skilled and Expert Levels of Experience Leadership CEO and/or senior leadership experience; strategy/planning/business development focus 4 of 5 Industry experience Knowledge of upstream oil and gas; oilfield services and technology; customers; competitors; operational issue; regulatory frameworks 4 of 5 Financial literacy Accounting; corporate finance; M&A tax; investor relations 5 of 5 Technology Managing innovation and commercialization; R&D information technology; intellectual property 4 of 5 Human resources and compensation Objectives and incentives; succession planning; executive compensation; benefit programs; perquisites 5 of 5 International Global operations; understanding of different cultural, political and regulatory requirements 4 of 5 Health, safety and environment Understanding of industry regulation and public policy related to workplace HSE and social responsibility 4 of 5 Board Governance and compliance; risk assessment and management; teamwork; devil's advocacy 5 of 5
+Skill/ Experience Area Description Director Nominees Possessing Highly Skilled and Expert Levels of Experience Leadership CEO and/or senior leadership experience; strategy/planning/business development focus 5 of 6 Industry experience Knowledge of upstream oil and gas; oilfield services and technology; customers; competitors; operational issue; regulatory frameworks 5 of 6 Financial literacy Accounting; corporate finance; M&A tax; investor relations 6 of 6 Technology Managing innovation and commercialization; R&D information technology; intellectual property 5 of 6 Human resources and compensation Objectives and incentives; succession planning; executive compensation; benefit programs; perquisites 6 of 6 International Global operations; understanding of different cultural, political and regulatory requirements 5 of 6 Health, safety and environment Understanding of industry regulation and public policy related to workplace HSE and social responsibility 5 of 6 Board Governance and compliance; risk assessment and management; teamwork; devil's advocacy 6 of 6

-The Corporate Governance and Nomination Committee continues to review the necessity of the skills and experiences listed above, in light of the Corporation's business and strategy, to ensure that sufficient directors possess those skills and experiences, and in the right combination given the dynamics of the Board.
-The number of female directors and directors with diverse backgrounds is also considered in assessing the Board composition, as described further under the heading Diversity on the Board on page 45.
-The Corporate Governance and Nomination Committee considers the five director nominees identified in this Information Circular to represent the appropriate mix at this stage in the Corporation's development, though it will continually reassess this as the business, industry, and economy change.
+The CGN Committee continues to review the necessity of the skills and experiences listed above, in light of the Corporation's business and strategy, to ensure that sufficient directors possess those skills and experiences, and in the right combination given the dynamics of the Board.
+The number of women directors and directors with diverse backgrounds is also considered in assessing the Board composition, as described further under the heading Diversity on the Board on page 43.
+The CGN Committee considers the six director nominees identified in this Information Circular to represent the appropriate mix at this stage in the Corporation's development, though it will continually reassess this as the business, industry, and economy change.